 9. Update Your Will

-70% of Americans don't have a will.
+In 2021, just 33% of Americans had a will.
 If you have dependents, no matter how little or how much you own, you need a will.

-If your situation isn't too complicated you can even do your own with software like WillMaker from Nolo Press.
-Protect your loved ones.
-Write a will.
+If your situation isn't too complicated, you can even do your own with software like Quicken WillMaker from Nolo.
+To better protect your loved ones, consider writing a will.

-If you don't keep good records, you're probably not claiming all your allowable income tax deductions and credits.
+If you aren't careful about keeping thorough records, you're probably not claiming all your allowable income tax deductions and credits.
 Set up a system now and use it all year.
 It's much easier than scrambling to find everything at tax time, only to miss items that might have saved you money.

-How are you doing on the top ten list?
-If you're not doing at least six of the ten, resolve to make improvements.
-Choose one area at a time and set a goal for incorporating all ten into your lifestyle.
+How are you doing on the above checklist?
+If you're not doing at least six of the 10, consider resolving to make improvements.
+Choose one area at a time and set a goal for incorporating all 10 into your lifestyle.